-The waiver will not adversely affect the adjacent property owners since it is a typical occurrence for sewer and drainage easements to be located in the rear yard, since this does not reduce the depth of the yard and since the easement is needed to provide a ditch within it that will keep any increase in runoff from this development negatively impacting the adjacent properties.
+The waiver will not adversely affect the adjacent property owners since it is a typical occurrence for sewer and drainage easements to be located in the rear yard, since this does not reduce the depth of the yard or negatively impact the lot.
+These easements are often requested by MSD to be located along the rear property line to provide a ditch within it that will keep any increase in runoff from this development to negatively impacting the adjacent properties.
+The ditch/easement is required to protect the adjacent properties.